Manchester, United Kingdom

 Northern Quarter

 Immediately north of The Village, the Northern Quarter has evolved into Manchester's creative district and increasingly its queer overflow zone.
-Record shops, independent coffee roasters, drag brunches on weekends, and a handful of bars that are queer-friendly without being specifically queer-branded.
+Record shops, independent coffee roasters, drag brunches on weekends, and a handful of bars that are welcoming without being specifically queer-branded.
 Bundobust does Indian street food and craft beer in a space that's explicitly welcoming and has hosted LGBTQ+ community fundraisers.
 The NQ draws a younger, more gender-fluid crowd who may not feel entirely served by Canal Street's more traditional club scene.
 It's a ten-minute walk between the two — you don't have to choose.

 Chorlton